• Skip to primary navigation

 how to use a drop cloth to recover chair seats

-Before using a drop cloth to cover the seats I wash them to remove the odor and to soften them up.
-Next I lay the seat upside down on the drop cloth and cut enough fabric to turn the edges up over the bottom side of the seat to staple the fabric in place.
+Before using a drop cloth to cover the seats I wash them to remove the odor and soften them up.
+Next, I lay the seat upside down on the drop cloth and cut enough fabric to turn the edges up over the bottom side of the seat to staple the fabric in place.

 dining room chair seat recovered with a drop cloth